Helping to make the Internet a safer place for everyone to enjoy!

 Each term sees a new unit of Internet Safety taught from Reception through to Year 6.

-We have a network monitoring system which flags inappropriate words and phrases directly to the Headteacher and Deputy Headteacher, to enable us to quickly deal with Internet Safety issues.
+We have a network monitoring system which flags inappropriate words and phrases directly to the Headteacher and Deputy Headteacher, to enable us to quickly deal with any potential Internet Safety issues.

 Internet Safety Outside of School